Shadow Creatures – Meaning, Mythology, and Explanation

 Brief Explanation

-What is a Shadow Being?
+What is a shadow being?

 Shadow beings are figures or entities understood as part of an invisible or dark reality.